zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver13.md

-EDNS is a mechanism to announce capabilities of a DNS implementation, and is now basically required by any new functionality in DNS such as DNSSEC ([rfc 6891]).
+EDNS is a mechanism to announce capabilities of a DNS implementation, and is now basically required by any new functionality in DNS such as DNSSEC ([RFC 6891]).

-[RFC 6891, section 7] states that an OPT record must be included in a truncated response if the query includes an OPT pseudo record.
+[RFC 6891, section 7] states that an OPT record must be included in a truncated response, if the query includes an OPT pseudo record.
-The request will be queried with the only EDNS OPT pseudo-RR flag set; i.e. the 'DO' bit.

-This Test Case is not applicable unless the zone is DNSSEC signed.
-No DS records are needed in the parent zone

-In addition, the EDNS buffer size should be set to 512, since most signed DNSKEY responses are bigger than 512 bytes.

-The objective  of the query in this test  is to elicit a truncated response from the server.
+This Test Case will try to verify that if the response to a query with an OPT record is truncated, then the response will contain an OPT record.

+To trigger a truncated response, the OPT pseudo record DO bit is set and the buffer size is limited to 512 bytes.
+If the zone is not signed with DNSSEC, the response will probably not be truncated anyway.

 ## Inputs